swiftlang/swift-evolution/proposals/aoeu-discard-nontrivial-self.md

 }
 ```

-However, we believe that it is more intuitive for discard to immediately end the life of self, even if this leads to more verbosity.
-Being able to place discard self at the beginning of a method and forgetting about it could also make code harder to read and make it easy to forget that the default deinit has been disabled when tracing through it.
+However, we believe that it is more intuitive for discard to immediately end the
+life of self, even if this leads to more verbosity.
+Being able to place
+`discard self` at the beginning of a method and forget about it could also make
+code harder to read, making it easy to forget that the default `deinit` has been
+disabled when tracing through it.

 ### `discard` recursively leaks properties without cleaning them up

 In Rust, `mem::forget` completely forgets a value, bypassing not only the
-value's own `drop()` implementation (the equivalent of our `deinit`) but
+value's own `drop()` implementation (Rust's equivalent of our `deinit`) but
 also the cleanup of any of its component fields.
 We could in theory
 define `discard` the same way, having it discard the value without even
 cleaning up its remaining properties.
 However, this would make it very
 easy to accidentally leak memory.

 Recursively leaking fields also creates a backdoor for breaking
-the ordering of `deinit` cleanups with lifetime dependencies, which the
+the ordering of `deinit` cleanups with respect to lifetime dependencies,
-original `discard self` design.
-Despite the prohibition on using
+which is something the original `discard self` design avoids.
+If we
+recursively leaked fields, then it would be possible to wrap a type defined
+in another module and use `discard self` on the outer wrapper, sidestepping the
-`discard self` outside of a type's original definition, someone could
+prohibition on using `discard self` outside of a type's original definition:
-wrap the type in their own type and use `discard self` to leak the value:

 ```swift
 struct Foo: ~Copyable {